bonang8/blog_1/README.md

    What's the significance of Peano arithmetic?
    When I first applied Peano-Dedekind axioms for arithmetic in Haskell, I found that Haskell's type system is central to the language.
    Peano arithmatic is the gateway to defining the most basic of arithmatic concepts that are recursively defined.
-   Let's examine a few examples:

-   **EXAMPLE_1: ADDITION
+   Here's a quick review of Peano:
-   Peano-Dedekind axiom postulates that:
+    **Peano-Dedekind axiom postulates that(ref: Chicago.edu):
      0 is a natural number

-   -- numbers
-data NN = O | S NN
+     0 is not a successor
+     s is a one-one function from the natural numbers to natural numbers(NN), i.e. for all NN a, s(a) is also a NN, moreover, for all NN a and b, if s(a) = s(b) then a = b every NN is either 0 or a successor i.e., for all a, a = 0 or there exists b such that a = s(b).

+   **Let's examine a few examples:
+     EXAMPLE_1: ADDITION
-  Data is a keyword in Haskell used to define a data type like a typedef in C or C++.
-What this line does is to define the natural numbers (NN) data type as being    0 or a successor to NN. deriving (Eq,Show)
+      -- data is a keyword in Haskell used to define a data type like a typedef in C or C++.
+What this line does is to define the natural numbers (NN)       -- data type as being  0 or a successor to NN. data NN = O | S NN
--- addition
+      -- The statement below simply allows us to display our result in the console. deriving (Eq,Show)
-add :: NN -> NN -> NN
+      -- The function add takes in 2 arguments and outputs one result.
+As stated before, NN stands for a natural number add :: NN -> NN -> NN
+      -- It's simply saying the any number (n) plus O is itself.
-add O n = n
+      -- Like I said earlier, we are using peano numbers.
+In this case, 0 is defined as 'O'. add O n = n
        add (S n) m = S (add n m)
+      -- Write this for the input in the command line.
       -- add (S O) (S (S O))

+   **Whats going on in the last two lines?
+     If we were to input: add (S O) (S (S O)), we know that anything plus 'O' is itself.
+     Given add(S O) (S(S O)),
+        add(S O) = S
+     Result:
+        Thus the output will be:
+          S(S(S(O)))
+        If we were to view this from a numeric system, add(S O) (S(S O)) would be viewed as 1 + 2 this is equal to S(S(S(O))) = 3

+**TODO: EDIT AND EXPLAIN
 -- multiplication
 -- for the third line--> lets say we have two natural numbers 5 and 3--> we would have to add 5 three times therefore we call the addition function
 -- mult (S (S O)) (S (S ( S O)))